rcgsheffield/sheffield_hpc/stanagepilot/software/libs/udunits.rst

     2. Run “udunits2“

-    3. For my test i converted 5km to miles , getting the following results:
+    3. For this test we convert 5km into miles, which produces the following results:

     .. code-block:: console